1. Skip to navigation

 Offshore wind: a proven foundation for new spawning ground

 If well-sited, offshore wind farms have been found to be beneficial to fish stocks.
 Strategically situated foundations, and other in-water structures, are known to create a "reef effect" by sheltering young fry (fish) from storms that roll across the lake.
-This has been found to regenerate their populations by up to eight times the natural rate (J.M.
-Casselman, 1995.
-"Survival and development of lake trout eggs and fry in Eastern Lake Onatrio," Journal of Great Lakes Research)
+In certain studies this has been found to regenerate their populations by up to eight times the natural rate.

-Another study shows that lake trout prefer small, new areas of artificial substrate such as rock piles to deposit their eggs even when larger natural areas are available within 100 m.
+Other studies have shown that lake trout prefer small, new areas of artificial substrate such as rock piles to deposit their eggs even when larger natural areas are available within 100 m.
 This indicates their preference for clean substrate rather than the absence of natural substrate nearby.
-The study suggests that the foundations of turbines positioned in shallow water, such as those of Trillium Power Wind 1, will actually provide new spawning ground for fish and could substantially improve some species’ reproductive success (J.E.
-Marsden et al. 1995.
-"Recognition of spawning areas by lake trout: Deposition and survival of eggs on small, man-made rock piles," Journal of Great Lakes Research)
+The study suggests that the foundations of turbines positioned in shallow water, such as those of Trillium Power Wind 1, will actually provide new spawning ground for fish and could substantially improve some species’ reproductive success.

 The most recent international study corroborating the "reef effect" observed in The Great Lakes found that turbine foundation acted as habitats for a wide variety of sea life including: fish, crabs, mussels, lobsters and plants.
 The study, conducted by scientists at Stockholm University's Zoology Department, found that offshore wind turbines acted as artificial reefs and helped create a more diverse and dense population of marine life than found at control sites far from the wind farms.